alexwinston/UIViewprint/README.md

 }
 ```

 Of particular interest is the ability to associate wrapped components to variables via inout parameters.
-It is also easy to bind touch events to targets within the markup directly via "touch:login" as a parameter to the .button function.
+It is also easy to bind touch events to target functions within the markup directly via the "touch:" parameter.
 Additionally function callbacks allow styles to be reused across components and views.

 ![UIViewprint Example 6](images/example6.png)